-For the Winter Olympics in Sochi the territory of Rosa Khutor was equipped with all the possible facilities for organising the high-level events with high-quality guest service.
-On the northern, north-eastern and southern slopes of the Aibga range there appeared Mountain Olympic Village, freestyle centre, snowboarding park and mountain skiing centre.
+For the Winter Olympics in Sochi, the territory of Rosa Khutor was equipped with all the possible facilities for organising the high-level events with high-quality guest service.
+On the northern, north-eastern and southern slopes of the Aibga range, the Mountain Olympic Village, freestyle centre, a snowboarding park and mountain skiing centre appeared there.

 After the Olympics Rosa Khutor continues its development.
 It has become a high-class European ski resort.
-In the winter visitors come here to enjoy excellent ski trails, comfortable cable railways with chairlift stations right near hotels and high-class ski service.
-In the summer travellers can have fun going hiking, horse riding or cycling on the mountain slopes, do yoga on top of the clouds, admire majestic views of the Caucasus mountains from the cable railways or just relax in local spa and wellness centres.
+In the winter, visitors come here to enjoy excellent ski trails, comfortable cable railways with chairlift stations right near hotels and high-class ski service.
+In the summer travellers can have fun going hiking; horse riding or cycling on the mountain slopes; doing yoga on top of the clouds; admiring majestic views of the Caucasus mountains from the cable railways or just relaxing in local spa and wellness centres.

 The stadium Fisht is the place which hosted the XXII Winter Olympic opening ceremony.
 This enormous construction is situated in Adler, in the Olympic Park.
 The stadium can accommodate 25000 people.
 The size is 105×68 metres.
 The stadium Fisht got its name after the mountain in the western part of the Caucasus.
-In the Adygei language the word ‘fisht’ means ‘a write head’.
+In the Adygei language, the word ‘fisht’ means ‘a white head’.

 Originally the stadium planned to have the shape of an Easter Faberge egg.
 Finally, the construction reminds a shell and a mountain peak at the same time.

-This incredible water waterfall is one of the highest in Sochi and neighbourhood.
-The water falls from 70 metres above sea level.
-This natural wonder is situated not far from the village of Krasnaya polyana.
+This incredible waterfall is one of the highest in Sochi and its neighbourhood.
+The water falls from 70 metres above the sea level.
+This natural wonder is situated not far from the village of Krasnaya Polyana.
 The nickname of the waterfall is ‘trousers’.

 The Witches’ Cave is said to be the entrance to the Wonderful Valley.
-Still neither diggers nor explorers have ever managed to reach to its end.
+Still, neither diggers nor explorers have ever managed to reach its end.

-There aren’t any cavestones but the walls are decorated with weird pictures-patterns which were made by the drops falling from the top every day for thousands of years. it ‘s not that easy to explore this stone maze – in some points icy cold water gets over your knees and you can only guess what hides in the deep.
+There aren’t any cave stones but the walls are decorated with weird pictures-patterns which were made by the drops falling from the top every day for thousands of years.
+It ‘s not that easy to explore this stone maze – at some points, icy cold water gets over your knees and you can only guess what hides in the deep.

-There are many ideas about origins of the name of the Witches’ Cave.
-Some people say that in ancient times women who were suspected to deal with magic were mured in the walls here.
+There are many ideas behind the origin of the name of the Witches’ Cave.
+Some people say that in ancient times, women who were suspected to deal with magic were murdered in the walls here.
 The other idea is that the word “Witches’” was added by Russian settlers.
-The Caucasian peoples used to call it “Janym” that means “Genie”.
+The Caucasian people used to call it “Janym” that means “Genie”.
 According to the legend, in ancient times people hid in the cave to save from enemies.
 There they found the entrance to the Wonderful Valley which can be opened only to the privileged.

 Sochi City Marina:

 The Marina was opened in 1955 and is a significant sample of architecture.
 It has two floors and an L-shaped gallery.
-In the very centre there is a steeple which is 71 metres high.
+In the very centre, there is a steeple which is 71 metres high.
 It is made of stainless steel.
 The tower is decorated with four sculptures – the symbols of four seasons and four compass points.
-At the entrance the visitors can see the fountain with the sculpture of the Goddess of Navigation.
+At the entrance, visitors can see a fountain with a sculpture of the Goddess of Navigation.
 Sochi City Marina has two piers which are together 330 metres long.
-There are also a dry-cargo and ferry piers.
+There is also a dry-cargo and ferry piers.

 The airport Adler-Sochi is the main international airport in Sochi and the 8th largest airport in Russia.
 It is also the biggest airport in Southern Federal District.
-It has been upgraded recently so now it meets all the European standards.
-Its capacity is about 750 passengers per hour. Еthe key feature of the airport Adler-Sochi is its problematic geographical location.
-Because of the mountains landing and taking off are only possible from one side.
+It has been upgraded recently, so now it meets all European standards.
+Its capacity is about 750 passengers per hour.
+The key feature of the airport Adler-Sochi is its problematic geographical location.
+Because of the mountains, landings and takeoffs are only possible from one side.

 Sochi Discovery World Aquarium occupies the area of 6000 square metres.
 It is situated in Adler Region of Sochi and considered to be the largest in Russia.

-There are 29 aquariums where one can see a great variety of of the most different inhabitants of the sea, ocean, rivers and lakes.
-In Sochi Aquarium you can see exotic piranhas, discuses, cichlids, cat sharks, hound sharks and nurse sharks.
-There are also such fish as sea unicorns, globefish, sea hedgehogs, surgeonfish.
+There are 29 aquariums where one can see a great variety of the most different inhabitants of the sea, ocean, rivers and lakes.
+In Sochi Aquarium, you can see exotic piranhas, discuses, cichlids, catsharks, hound sharks and nurse sharks.
+There are fish such as sea unicorns, globefish, sea hedgehogs, surgeonfish.

-It includes high-mountain and mountain massives of the Western Caucasus.
-Great combination of freaky landscape and mild climate makes this place an ideal destination for any type of holiday throughout the year.
+It includes high-mountain and mountain masses of the Western Caucasus.
+Great combination of freaky landscape and mild climate makes this place an ideal destination for any type of holiday throughout the entire year.
 Some of the highest peaks of Greater Caucasus Mountain Range are Hukho, Venets, Fisht, Chugush, Assara.
-It has been proved that this mountain range used to be the bottom of the ocean.
+It was proved that this mountain range used to be the bottom of the ocean.

-It is not that easy to get here as there is no a direct way to the beach, but that makes the place relatively calm.
-Although the beach isn’t equipped with sun loungers the sea here is clean and the sea bottom and the sand are comfortable for swimming.
-The nude beach is separated from the public coastline by some long breakwater that are good place to take photos on.
+It is not that easy to get there as there is no direct way to the beach.
+On the other hand, it that makes the place relatively calm.
+Although the beach isn’t equipped with sun loungers, the sea here is clean and the sea bottom and the sand are comfortable for swimming.
+The nude beach is separated from the public coastline by some long breakwater that is a good place to take photos on.

 The Historical Museum of the resort town Sochi is situated in Krasnodar Krai.
-It was started in 1920 as Local History Museum based on collections of former Caucasus Mountain Club.
+It started in 1920 as Local History Museum based on collections of former Caucasus Mountain Club.
 The neoclassical building of the museum was set in 1936.
-At the beginning the building hosted a school but later it was given to the museum.
+In the beginning, the building hosted a school but later it was given to the museum.

-The construction is a typical example of urban planning of that time.
-Together with the railway station nearby the Historical Museum helps to imagine the town image that was formed at the beginning of the 20th century but that is unfortunately lost forever for future generations.
+The construction is a typical example of an urban planning of that time.
+Together with the railway station nearby, the Historical Museum helps to imagine the town image that was formed at the beginning of the 20th century (which has been unfortunately lost forever for future generations).

-The main topics of the museum explosion are the nature of the Caucasus Mountains and the Black Sea, local archeological findings, the history of the region and the city.
-The museum is also the large cultural and educational centre.
+The main themes of the museum expositions are the nature of the Caucasus Mountains and the Black Sea, local archaeological findings and the history of the region and the city.
+The museum is also a large cultural and educational centre.
 There are regularly organized classes and lectures for school and university students of the city.